NVIDIA/NeMo-Skills/docs/evaluation/code.md

 For more details and the list of supported parsers, see the docs: [VLLM](https://docs.vllm.ai/en/stable/features/tool_calling.html#automatic-function-calling), [SGLang](https://docs.sglang.ai/advanced_features/function_calling.html).

 In addition, both SWE-agent and OpenHands can run without native tool calling.
 This means the tool calls will be parsed by the agentic framework itself.
-To try this out:
+To try this out, you can use the following configs with the `++agent_config` parameter:

-- for SWE-agent you can use the [config for SWE-agent-LM-32B](https://github.com/NVIDIA/NeMo-Skills/blob/main/nemo_skills/prompt/config/eval/swe-bench/swe-agent/swe-agent-lm-32b.yaml) with `++agent_config=eval/swe-bench/swe-agent/swe-agent-lm-32b`
+- for SWE-agent: [eval/swe-bench/swe-agent/swe-agent-lm-32b](https://github.com/NVIDIA/NeMo-Skills/blob/main/nemo_skills/prompt/config/eval/swe-bench/swe-agent/swe-agent-lm-32b.yaml).
+This was the config used for [SWE-agent-LM-32B](https://huggingface.co/SWE-bench/SWE-agent-LM-32B).
+Note that there are significant differences with the default config.
-- for OpenHands you can use the [`no-native-tool-calling` config](https://github.com/NVIDIA/NeMo-Skills/blob/main/nemo_skills/prompt/config/eval/swe-bench/openhands/no-native-tool-calling.toml) with `++agent_config=eval/swe-bench/openhands/no-native-tool-calling`
+- for OpenHands: [eval/swe-bench/openhands/no-native-tool-calling](https://github.com/NVIDIA/NeMo-Skills/blob/main/nemo_skills/prompt/config/eval/swe-bench/openhands/no-native-tool-calling.toml).
+This simply sets `native_tool_calling` to `false`.

 Keep in mind that by default the tool call format expected by these frameworks will likely be different from the one that the model was trained on.